December 2017 – February 2019

 During the first phase of the project I was responsible for gathering data, performing individual in-depth interviews with cardiologists and pulmonologists, analyzing findings and preparing prototypes.

-Based on the acquired knowledge, needs of the users and limitations presented by the technology I switched to designing wireframes and overseeing interface design.
-At the same time I was introducing and leading a new graphic designer in the team.
+Based on the acquired knowledge, needs of the users and limitations presented by the technology, I was designing wireframes, prototypes and user-interface.

 During the whole project I was acting as a project owner.
 I was answering questions of the development team, setting priorities and resolving any new issues with the design.